 Chapters: have you got a killer first page/first paragraph/first line?
 Can those three chapters impress on their own?
 If not, carry on polishing!

 - Research your publishers.
 Check out my list.
 Make a shortlist of publishers producing books like yours and note down the requirements of each.
-Some may prefer post.
+Most are now email only.
 Some may want the submissions package as one document or embedded in the email.
 It’s crucial to get it right.

-- Post or email your submission, follow the instructions on your publisher’s submissions page to the letter.
+- Email your submission, follow the instructions on your publisher’s submissions page to the letter.
 If you are submitting to other publishers at the same time, let them know.

 - If you get a rejection, take note of any feedback but don’t expect any.
-Look on the rejection as an opportunity.
-Now you get to submit to the next publisher on your list!
+Look on the rejection as an opportunity – it’s another rung on the ladder of success!